-We, the undersigned officers and directors of SOBR Safe, Inc. hereby severally constitute and appoint Kevin Moore and David Gandini, and each of them, with full power of substitution and resubstitution and full power to act without the other, as his or her true and lawful attorney-in-fact and agent to act in his or her name, place and stead and to execute in the name and on behalf of each person, individually and in each capacity stated below, and to sign any and all amendments (including post-effective amendments) to this registration statement (or any other registration statement for the same offering that is to be effective upon filing pursuant to Rule 462(b) under the Securities Act of 1933), and to file the same, with all exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite or necessary to be done in and about the premises, as full to all intents and purposes as he might or could do in person, hereby ratifying and confirming all that said attorneys-in-fact and agents or any of them or their or his substitute or substitutes may lawfully do or cause to be done by virtue hereof.
+We, the undersigned officers and directors of SOBR Safe, Inc. hereby severally constitute and appoint David Gandini, and each of them, with full power of substitution and resubstitution and full power to act without the other, as his or her true and lawful attorney-in-fact and agent to act in his or her name, place and stead and to execute in the name and on behalf of each person, individually and in each capacity stated below, and to sign any and all amendments (including post-effective amendments) to this registration statement (or any other registration statement for the same offering that is to be effective upon filing pursuant to Rule 462(b) under the Securities Act of 1933), and to file the same, with all exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite or necessary to be done in and about the premises, as full to all intents and purposes as he might or could do in person, hereby ratifying and confirming all that said attorneys-in-fact and agents or any of them or their or his substitute or substitutes may lawfully do or cause to be done by virtue hereof.

-Pursuant to the requirements of the Securities Act of 1933, this Registration Statement has been signed by the following persons in the capacities and on the dates stated
+Pursuant to the requirements of the Securities Act of 1933, this Registration Statement has been signed by the following persons in the capacities and on the dates stated.

-By: Kevin Moore, Chief Executive Officer, Principal Executive Officer, and Director

-By: David Gandini, Chief Financial Officer,

-Principal Accounting Officer, Principal Financial

-Officer, and Director

-By: Ford Fay, Director

-By: Steven Beabout, Director

-By: James Bardy, Director
+Dated: November 2, 2021 By: /s/ Kevin Moore Kevin Moore, Director Dated: November 2, 2021 By: /s/ David Gandini David Gandini, Chief Executive Officer, Principal Executive Officer, Chief Financial Officer, Principal Accounting Officer, Principal Financial Officer, and Director Dated: November 2, 2021 By: /s/ Ford Fay Ford Fay, Director Dated: November 2, 2021 By: /s/ Steven Beabout Steven Beabout, Director Dated: November 2, 2021 Ву: /s/ James Bardy James Bardy, Director